elibooklover/ENGL304-Spring2021/syllabus.md

 ## Required Software
 Students are required to use their own laptops/desktops in the classroom for course activities.
 * [RStudio Cloud](https://rstudio.cloud/) : a cloud-based R environment which is free to use.
 Students are not required to purchace a RStudio Cloud membership for this course.
-If you want to run R in your local environment, you can choose R & RStudio.
+If students want to run R in their local environment, they can choose R & RStudio.
 [R](https://cran.r-project.org/) needs to be installed first in order to use RStudio.
 [RStudio](https://rstudio.com/products/rstudio/download/) is a user-friendly programming tool which is free to use.
 *	[Google Colab](https://colab.research.google.com/notebooks/intro.ipynb): a cloud-based notebook environment which is suitable for machine learning and data analysis.
 A Google account is required to use Colab.
 You are not required to purchase a Colab membership for this course since we will only be using the free features.
 * [Gephi](https://gephi.org/users/download/): an open-source network analysis and visualization software package, which is free to download.